 a review by the Crow.

 Some years ago, I happened across a collection of older, more obscure movies.
-Among them, was Andrzej Żuławski’s Possession, starring Sam Neill and Isabelle Adjani.
-At the time, I had no idea what I was in for.
-And that made things all the better.
+Among them, was Andrzej Żuławski’s Possession, starring Sam Neill and Isabelle Adjani (arguably one of the best actresses of all time).
+At the time, I had no idea what I was in for, and that made things all the better.

 My first viewing left me somewhat confused.
 And that meant that I had to piece through the movie all over again.
 And I did, a few times over, in the following months.

 Like a few choice movies I could name, Possession leaves its viewers in a puddle of their melted brains on a first watch (the oft-trumpeted Primer will soon make an appearance on The Corvid Review, although I’ve been known to stress how that movie isn’t really so hard to “get”).
 And just like all those other movies, it’s best to watch Possession blind.
 And you will, no matter the case.
 This movie is nigh impossible to summarise.
 There is really only one way to experience Possession, and that is to watch it.

 Like with movies such as The Neon Demon, Possession (almost) belongs to a class of film one might call “pure” or “hard” cinema.
 The experience they deliver is impossible to convey in mediums other than cinema itself.

 That said, you’re here.
 That can mean that you have no clue what this movie is and at best have only vaguely heard about it.
 Or… that you’ve watched it and are wondering what in the hell you just saw.

 (Or that you just love reading The Corvid Review.)